THE PLACE TO EXPLORE

 SALZBURG FOR FAMILIES

 Salzburg is ideal for a short vacation with the family.
-The sights are easy to reach and there is a wide range of attractions to keep children entertained.
+The sights are easy to reach and there are plenty of attractions that will make children’s hearts beat faster.

-Treat yourself to some time out with your family and relax in a magical city that will captivate you all.
+Treat yourself to some time out with your family and experience a magical city that will captivate you all.

 We have put together the best attractions for families for you.
 You’re guaranteed not to get bored here!